ycpcs/cs320-spring2016/lectures/lecture06.md

 The answer is NO: if the Game module creates subclasses of Sprite directly, then code changes are required to extend Game.

+> **What is the exact violation of OCP?**

 This seems like a dilemma, but we can get around it by observing that we only have a problem if Game *directly* creates Sprites.
 There is no problem if Game *indirectly* creates Sprites.

-So, how could Game *indirectly* create Sprites?
-[Ask.]
+> **So, how could Game *indirectly* create Sprites?**

-Game can creates *indirectly* if it *delegates* the creation of the Sprites to another object:
+Game can create *indirectly* if it *delegates* the creation of the Sprites to another object:

 > ![image](figures/spriteFactory.png)

 The SpriteFactory class is responsible for creating the sprites for each level.
 It is also not a problem for one Sprite object to create another: for example, a PlayerShip object might create a Missile object when the user fires a Missile.

+> **But, how does SpriteFactory know which Sprites to create for each level?**

+> **What if we want to add new Sprites to a level, how does SpriteFactory know to create those new Sprites for that level?**  Don't we still have to change SpriteFactory so that it creates those Sprites for that level?**

+> **What if we want to add a new level, then how does SpriteFactory know how to create Sprites for a level it has never seen before?**

 The idea of using a *factory class* to indirectly create instances of subclasses of an abstract superclass is an example of a *design pattern*.
 Design patterns are good ideas that help improve designs to more closely follow OO design principles.
 We will discuss many design patterns as we discuss OO design.

+> **What interfaces might be applicable for some of the subclasses of the Sprite super class?**

 Liskov Substitution Principle (LSP)
 ===================================